anshul3485raj/Amita/Readme.txt

-hello start gui.py
+start gui.py it will start everything in background check for terminal
-pls install requirement.txt(pip install -r requirement.txt) all module before running to send email u need to turn on the lowsecure app or use the one shown in video and pls wait while your_face window doesnot show
+pls install requirement.txt(pip install -r requirement.txt) all module before running to send email u need to turn on the lowsecure app or use the id one shown in video